favourachara07/CSC-333-OR-Linear-Programming-Solutions/README.md

 *Installation*

-1. Clone this repository: `git clone (link unavailable)
+1. Clone this repository: `git clone https://github.com/Eblazecode/CSC333-OR-Linear-Programming-Solutions.git
 2. Install required libraries: `pip install matplotlib numpy scipy pulp`

 *Running the Python Code*

 1. Navigate to the Python script directory.
-2. Run the script in the terminal or use Jupyter Notebook: `python (link unavailable)`
+2. Run the script in the terminal or use Jupyter Notebook

 *Viewing Results*

-The script will display plots for each LP problem, showing constraints, the feasible region, corner points, and the optimal solution.
-Refer to the `results/` directory for saved plots and output files.
+The (graph.ipynb)script will display plots for each LP problem, showing constraints, the feasible region, corner points, and the optimal solution.

 *Methodology*